What is my credit score

 The Internet is peppered with advertisements about checking or improving your credit score.
 Most people perceive credit score as a three-digit number that often determines whether a financial institution such as a bank would grant you a housing or business loan.
 However, there are also a lot of other ways in which your credit score affects your life.
+Asking yourself, “What is my credit score?” is a good place to start.

 Credit Score Affects